What is the cost of routine vet care?

 How pet insurance affects routine vet costs

 Traditional pet insurance policies typically only cover unexpected illnesses and injuries.
-However, some plans also offer wellness coverage that includes routine care, such as vaccinations, annual exams, flea and tick prevention and dental cleanings.
-By opting for a policy with wellness coverage, pet owners can get reimbursed for these routine expenses, making regular care more affordable and predictable.
+However, some plans also offer wellness coverage that includes routine care.
+By opting for a policy with wellness or preventive coverage, pet owners can get reimbursed for these routine expenses, making regular care more affordable and predictable.

 Additionally, while pet insurance can reduce the financial burden of routine care, the premiums for policies that include wellness coverage are typically higher.
-Pet owners should weigh the cost of the premiums against the potential savings on routine care to determine if this type of coverage is worthwhile for their specific situation.
+Weigh the cost of the premiums against the potential savings on routine care to determine if this type of coverage is worthwhile.

 Ways to reduce routine vet costs